 Choose some good paper scissors so you won't get in trouble for using fabric scissors.
 I've been using Fiskars brand scissors for awhile.
 I don't use scissors for cardboard - the craft knife is the way to go for that material.

 Use decorative edge scissors to make fences or house trim.
 Unfortunately, I've never found this type of scissor to be very durable over time.
 They tend to be a little fragile.
-But for cutting decorative fence shapes quickly, they are a nice option.
+But for cutting decorative fence shapes quickly, they are a nice option and fairly inexpensive.

 Electronic Cutting Machines